jameslawler/notes/docs/portuguese-language/verbs/todo2/tentar.md

 ## Writing Prompts

-1. Descreva uma situação em que você tentou algo novo e teve sucesso.
+1. Descreva uma situação em que você tentou algo novo e obteve sucesso.
+Describe a situation when you tried something new and were successful.
-2. Conte sobre um momento em que você tentou ajudar alguém, mas não conseguiu.
+2. Escreva sobre uma ocasião em que você tentou ajudar alguém, mas não conseguiu.
+Write about a time when you tried to help someone but couldn't.
-3. Escreva sobre um objetivo que você tentará alcançar nos próximos meses.
+3. Quantos idiomas você já tentou aprender?
+How many languages have you tried to learn?